Obituary of Lillian Elizabeth Stewart

 Mom's last words on this earth were “thank you” - to a nurse (so typical of our beloved Lillian).
 Lillian has truly been a source of inspiration; as a loving mother, Grandmother, Great-grandmother, sister, Aunt, friend - and as a Christian who loved her Savior with “all her heart, all her mind and all her soul”.
 She succeeded in honoring our Saviors request that we “love one another, as I have loved you”.

 Our sincere thanks to Pastor John Limmer (of The Covenant Church in Penetang) who prayed with us in the days preceding mom's passing.
 This provided great peace and comfort to mom.

 In accordance with mom's wishes, a memorial service will be held on Monday July 22, 2019 at Martyn Funeral Home, 464 Wyld St, North Bay; Visitation begins at 11 am, with memorial service at 11:45 am, followed by a luncheon/reception at 1 pm.
 Burial of Lillian's ashes will be at 3 pm at Terrace Lawn Cemetery.

 If desired, donations can be made (in memory of Lillian Stewart), to the War Amps (CHAMPS) Program, which provides artificial limbs for child amputees (thus allowing them to participate fully in activities and make memories with their family and friends).
 This would make Lillian very happy.

-Further details can be obtained by contacting Martyn Funeral Home at 705-472-8810To send flowers to the family of Lillian Elizabeth Stewart, please visit Tribute Store
+Further details can be obtained by contacting Martyn Funeral Home at 705-472-8810To send flowers to the family or plant a tree in memory of Lillian Elizabeth Stewart, please visit Tribute Store

 Burial of Ashes